Introduction for the Non-Geologist

 This is a comparison of the volume of the Valles Caldera eruption and the volumes of the eruptions associated with some other famous calderas and supereruptions.
 Famous historic eruptions like Krakatau, Pinatubo, and Mount St Helens are trivial by comparison with eruptions that form calderas like the Valles Caldera.

-The Valles Caldera is so big that you really need to be very high above the surface to actually see the whole structure in one scenic perspective view.
+The Valles Caldera.
+At more than 20 km across the Valles Caldera is so large that you really need to be high above the surface to actually see the whole structure in one perspective view.
 The view from a commercial airline flight is excellent.
 This view, looking south, was taken from a small plane at an altitude of 14,000 feet above sea level.
 Photo, L. Crumpler

 Because the Valles Caldera sits astride the western boundary faults of the Rio Grande rift, there are distinct through-trending faults.